Workbench-managed Credentials

 Cancel sign-in button displayed next to pending Snowflake authentication

-One credential from each provider can be enabled at once, provided that they are all authenticated and valid.
+You can enable one credential from each provider at once, provided that they are all authenticated and valid.

 AWS and Databricks are enabled for use in the new session

-For providers that allow multiple credentials, click the drop-down arrow on the right side of the selection button to display a list.
-If you select a credential from the list that is not yet authenticated, the cloud provider is toggled off automatically to prevent use of an invalid selection.
+For providers that allow multiple credentials, click the drop-down arrow on the right side of the selection button.
+If you select a credential from the list that hasn’t been authenticated, Workbench automatically toggles off the cloud provider to prevent use of an invalid selection.

 Selecting which Databricks workspace to use for the new session

-If an error occurs during authentication, a message is displayed to the user and a “Retry” option is available to attempt to sign-in again.
+If an error occurs during authentication, a message displays to the user and a Retry button is available to reattempt the sign in.

 Timeout error displayed for the Databricks provider, with “Retry” action